opentok/opentok-ios-sdk-samples/README.md

-iOS SDK Cookbook
+OpenTok iOS SDK Samples
 ================

-This repository is meant to provide some examples for you to better understand the new features presented in version 2.2 of the OpenTok iOS SDK.
+This repository is meant to provide some examples for you to better understand the new features presented in the OpenTok iOS SDK.

 What's Inside
 -------------